-Finally, we compare the costs of the three paths, $\gamma_2, \gamma_3$, and $\gamma_4$ in Panel A-(iii) of Figure \ref{fig:loc}.
-Assume that there are $\rho$ diamond shapes in the area between $\gamma_4$ and $\gamma_2$, and $\eta$ diamond shapes between $\gamma_2$ and $\gamma_3$ (see Panel C (iii) of Figure \ref{fig:loc}).
+For the purpose of exposition, assume that there are $\rho$ diamond shapes in the area between $\gamma_4$ and $\gamma_2$, and $\eta$ diamond shapes between $\gamma_2$ and $\gamma_3$ (see Panel C of Figure \ref{fig:comparison-2}).
 Now, by applying the comparison results in equation \eqref{eq:comp-3-diff} successively, we find that

 which yields